-2 Incidental catch of depleted and/or protected species, or By-catch of American plaice in the yellowtail fishery is a concern for the rebuilding of this stock. other species of conservation interest Wollffish are species at risk in Canada.
+2 OTHER C Incidental catch of depleted and/or protected species, or other species of conservation interest ONSIDERATIONS (outside mandate of N AFO By-catch of American plaice in the yellowtail fishery is a concern for the rebuilding of this stock.
+Wollffish are species at risk in Canada.
 Incidental catch of wolffishes in 3LNO fisheries in 2016-2021 in the NRA was low (less than 1% of survey biomass), oscillating without trend around a value of 33 t per year.
 Incidental catch of Greenland sharks in the NRA during the same period oscillated without trend around a value of 60 t per year.
-Special protection measures for this species are in place.
-OTHE R CON SIDERATIONS (outside mandate of N/ AFO Convention) Humai n Activi ities other than fisheries S Т Comment 1 Oil and gas activities As of 2022, there are four offshore production fields on the Grand Bank and exploration activities along the Flemish Pass, eastern shelf break, and oceanic areas off the eastern shelf break.
-The total area for 3KLMNO of licenses 2 has increased 16.3-fold from 2014 to 2021.
+Special protection measures for this species are in place. ctivities other than fisheries S Т Comment Oil and gas activities As of 2022, there are four offshore production fields on the Grand Bank and exploration activities along the Flemish Pass, eastern shelf break, and oceanic areas off the eastern shelf break.
+The total area for 3KLMNO of licenses 1 has increased 16.3-fold from 2014 to 2021.
 There have been 12 reported incidents between 2015 and 2022, with a major oil spill in 2018, and one in 2019 that extended into the NRA.
 A proposed development project in the Flemish Pass overlaps with fishing grounds.
 It is expected, based on current exploration leases and development projections, that oil and gas exploration activities will continue to increase in the NRA.
 2 Pollution The most recent information (up to 2017) indicates that there is low occurrence and density of litter in 3L and fisheries are the primary source from both NAFO-managed and non-NAFO managed fisheries.
 Data for more recent years has been collected in the EU surveys but has yet to be analyzed.
 Standardized protocols for litter data collection have been implemented in the EU surveys.
-Fisher ies not managed by NAFO S Т Comment Non-NAFO fisheries (coastal states and other RFMOs) Among the fisheries managed by Canada in this EPU, 70% are currently supporting fisheries, and 46% have Limit Reference Points.
-Lack of recent survey information represents a challenge for stock-assessments. jurisdiction.
+Fisheries not managed by NAFO S Т Comment Non-NAFO fisheries (coastal states and other RFMOs) Among the fisheries managed by Canada in this EPU, 70% are currently supporting fisheries, and 46% have Limit Reference Points.
+Lack of recent survey information represents a challenge for stock-assessments.
+Swordfish and tuna fisheries operate in this EPU under ICCAT jurisdiction.
 Level of protection of VMEs (coastal states and other RFMOs) Only coral and sponge VMEs are considered for protection under Canadian regulations.
 Among the VMEs present and covered by these regulations most have some level of protection, and one is unprotected.